Rare-event detection in a backward-facing-step flow using live optical-flow velocimetry: observation of an upstream jet burst: Determining a rare and extreme event in the BFS flow

 The fourth standardized moment (excess kurtosis) was also computed for each probe.
-Positive excess kurtosis, indicating heavy tails and thus a higher likelihood of extreme events, was found only at $x/h=2$.
-At all the other probe positions, excess kurtosis was negative, consistent with platykurtic (flatter-than-Gaussian) distributions and a reduced probability of extreme fluctuations.
+Positive excess kurtosis, indicating heavy tails and thus a higher likelihood of extreme events, was found only for the probe $n^{o}$1.
+For all the other probes excess kurtosis was negative, consistent with platykurtic (flatter-than-Gaussian) distributions and a reduced probability of extreme fluctuations.

-These trends are consistent across all examined statistics; both velocity components and their energy proxies show that extreme deviations are most pronounced at $(x,y)=(2h,h/2)$.
+These trends are consistent across all examined statistics: both velocity components and their energy proxies show that extreme deviations are most pronounced for the probe $n^{o}$1.

-From this analysis, we conclude that the most favorable location for detecting rare and extreme events, from those analyzed, is $(x,y)=(2h,h/2)$.
+From this preliminary analysis, we conclude that the most favorable location for detecting rare and extreme events, from those analyzed, is probe $n^{o}$1.
 Probes at this position were therefore selected as sensors for the live detection protocol described in Sec.~\ref{subsec:detecion_protocol}.
-Thresholds were defined as $Z<-6$ for the streamwise velocity and $Z<-5$ for the wall-normal velocity, ensuring that the trigger corresponded to the extreme deviations in both components.\footnote[1]{The values used for the detection are the raw values of the velocity components that reach the prescribed level of deviations.}
+The trigger thresholds were then chosen \emph{a priori} based on the tails of the long--duration observation probe distributions as $Z(u)<-6$ for the streamwise velocity and $Z(v)<-5$ for the wall-normal velocity, so as to target only the deepest excursions observed at that location.\footnote[1]{The values used for the detection are the raw values of the velocity components that reach the prescribed level of deviations.} These values were used unchanged in the subsequent triggered-acquisition experiment and are introduced here as operational thresholds for event detection, not as universal rare--event boundaries for BFS flows.

+Fig.~\ref{fig:probes_zoom} displays a zoom over the 1000 time steps surrounding the extreme event found in the time-series of both velocity components recorded by the probe $n^{o}$1 (Fig.~\ref{fig:probes_u2}a and Fig.~\ref{fig:probes_v2}a).
+This figure shows that the large increase of velocity fluctuations develops continuously in time before reaching its peak amplitude.
+It is therefore related to a real physical evolution of the flow, and is not an isolated processing artifact or a single--sample fluctuation.
+It is important to note that this extreme event is found in a time-series which was used to define the statistics of velocity fluctuations in different probes.
+It helped in choosing the thresholds values for the monitoring steps, but no information was stored for further analysis.
+The extreme event detection and analysis will be detailed in the following section.